 The estimation results concerning the average effect of playing at home are robust across the six regression models.
-A highly significant (p = 0.000) positive association is found between playing at home and the outcome of the match in terms of our three dependent variables.
-After including the interaction variables, we find that playing at home increases (i) the expected goal difference at full time by 0.811 goals, (ii) the expected probability of a victory with 18.3 percentage points, and (iii) the expected number of points with 0.550, ceteris paribus.
+A highly significant (p=0.000) positive association is found between playing at home and the outcome of the match in terms of our three dependent variables.
+After including the interaction variables, we find that playing at home increases (i) the expected goal difference at full time by 0.811 goals, (ii) the expected probability of a victory by 18.3 percentage points, and (iii) the expected number of points by 0.550, all other variables held constant.

 With respect to the importance of the multi-dimensional distance between the home and away teams, only the interaction with the altitude difference between the teams has a significant coefficient.
 Every additional 100 m above sea level is associated with (i) an increase in the goal difference by 0.050 goals (p = 0.006), (ii) an increase in the chance of a victory by 1.1 percentage points (p = 0.014), and (iii) an increase in points by 0.032 (p = 0.008) for the home team.
+The increase in the goal difference is exactly of the same magnitude as that reported in McSharry (2007), namely an increase of about half a goal for each 1,000 meter additional distance in altitude.
+In contrast, the increase in points we find (10×0.032 per 1,000 meter) is more than three times as high as the 0.115 additional points for each 1,000 meter additional distance in altitude reported by Pollard and Armatas (2017).
+This higher association may be related to the fact that Europeans might be less used to substantial differences in altitude.
+Given this striking difference in magnitude, we estimated several alternative regression models with non-linear specifications (adopting, for instance, the natural logarithm of our distance measure) but these did not seem to capture our data better.

 With respect to the other distance variables, we identify a small and weakly significant (p = 0.053) coefficient for the interaction between the home status of a team and its cultural distance to the away team in regression (5), but not in regressions (4) and (6), which indicates that this may be a statistical artefact.